DeLaSalleUniversity-Manila-LBYEC72-t216/lbyec72-ei2-p9-complex-lanzjacob/README.md

-# Activity #8: Structures, Structure Arrays, and Complex Data Types
+# Activity #9: Structures, Structure Pointers, and Passing of Structure Reference to Functions

 ###PROGRAM SCREENSHOTS
 ![](1.PNG)